ArantxaDR/jokes-app/README.md

 # Random jokes :smile:

-Front-end tecnical challenge for Accenture.
 Easy app to get random jokes and their punchlines.

 #### How it works:
 First, press the "get random joke" button to show the body of the joke.
 Then press the "get punchline" to show the punchline